I am the scientific coordinator of the JCJC Project ANR-24-CE33-0753-01 MeRLin: Multi-limbed Robots empowered by whole-body Loco-manipulation.

 Summary

 The MeRLin project addresses the limitations of current robotics in performing hazardous and strenuous tasks, which are still predominantly carried out by human workers in industries like construction and heavy manufacturing.
 Such tasks often expose workers to significant safety and health risks, including long-term musculoskeletal disorders.
-Motivated by the need to create safer working environments and enhance productivity, the project focuses on developing advanced robotics capable of operating in unstructured and dynamic environments.
+Motivated by the need to create safer working environments and enhance productivity, the project focuses on developing advanced robotics that can operate in unstructured and dynamic environments.

-The project targets the development of a robot-agnostic framework that enables multi-limbed robots to perform complex loco-manipulation tasks by coordinating their entire bodies.
+The project aims to develop a robot-agnostic framework that enables multi-limbed robots to perform complex locomotion and manipulation tasks by coordinating their entire bodies.
 It addresses two primary scientific challenges:

 - Whole-body planning: Developing strategies for planning long-term, contact-rich motions that consider the robot’s physical interactions with the environment and manipulated objects.